Jared-Wood135/telco_project/README.md

 - Services Emphasis:
     - Internet Services:
         - No internet or DSL
-        - No internet or at least bundle 3 add-ons
+        - If internet, then bundle at least 3 add-ons
 - Payments:
     - DO NOT ALLOW ELECTRONIC CHECK
 - Contracts: